graemeCorrin/name-generator/README.md

 # Name Generator

 This project is inspired by the procedurally generated deck names in the Unique Deck Game [KeyForge](https://www.keyforgegame.com/).

-It uses a [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar) to define the rules that make up a valid name, then evaluates that grammar, making a weighted random choice at each decision point.
+It uses a [context-free grammar (CFG)](https://en.wikipedia.org/wiki/Context-free_grammar) to define the rules that make up a valid name, then evaluates that grammar, making a weighted random choice at each decision point.

 ## The Grammar
 Context-free grammars are described by a four-element tuple, G = (V, Σ, R, S), where